SahilRaj1/book-review-assignment/README.md

 | `updatedAt`    | Date   | Timestamp when the user was last updated |

 * 🔒 Passwords are hashed before saving.
 JWT is used for authentication.
-* 👤 `User` is referenced in books and reviews for ownership and authorship.
+* 👤 `User` is referenced in books and reviews for ownership.

 ---